The Northern Hawk Owl is a medium-sized owl with a pointed, long tail. It has an oval-shaped body, and it flies on short pointed wings.

 Occasionally these birds will nest in nest boxes, use old stick nests, or on cliffs.

 Northern Hawk Owls generally have one brood during the breeding season.
 There are 3-13 eggs, that the parents incubate for up to 30 days.
 After that, the young owls stay in the nest for 20 to 35 days.

 Northern Hawk Owls are rare birds.
 Their preferred habitat, northern boreal forests, are hard to access, making it hard to assess populations.
 They have an estimated breeding population of 200,000 individuals.

-They’re rated 11 out of 20 on the Continental Concern Score, meaning they’re a species of low concern.
+According to the IUCN Red List, Northern Hawk Owls are a species of low concern.
 Northern Hawk Owl populations fluctuate due to the availability of small mammal prey.
 Forestry methods that involve clearcutting large swaths of boreal forest most likely lower hunting perches and nesting sites for these birds.

 The Northern Hawk Owl resides in marshes with a few trees that provide good perches, mixed forests that border open areas, and open coniferous forests.

 Boreal forests that have been burned also provide good foraging areas and nesting sites.
 During years of large populations moving south, they frequent lakeshores, prairies, pastures, and wooded farmlands.

 - The oldest Northern Hawk Owl lived to be at least 5 years and 11 months old.
 It was found in Canada.